-This document provides a brief high-level overview of the Capacity Market and a summary of the 2021/2022 T-2 Final Capacity Auction results.
+This document provides a brief high-level overview of the Capacity Market and a summary of the 2023/2024 T-4 Capacity Auction provisional results.
 It does not provide a detailed description of the market or an exhaustive analysis of the Capacity Auction results.
 All values presented are rounded to the nearest integer.
-The Final Capacity Auction Results document (PCAR2122T-2) and associated published data files provide a full breakdown of the detailed results in line with the publication requirements set out in the Capacity Market rules.
+The provisional Capacity Auction Results document (PCAR2324T-4) and associated published data files provide a full breakdown of the detailed results in line with the publication requirements set out in the Capacity Market rules.